DutchJelly/VirtualConference/demoDesign/preview.md

 - open a window with all conference info (not added to this design yet)
 - click a room or hallway to zoom in and join it.

-TODO
-- [ ] login with google
-- [ ] login with linkedin
-- [ ] choose profile image without logging in

 # room view